 - 1. Review and affirm departmental Tenure and Promotion Criteria and Procedures annually. - 2.
 Review each candidate's file carefully and vote.
 Each faculty vote shall be accompanied by a substantive and carefully considered rationale.
-Vote justifications shall be tied directly to the unit criteria.

-3. Review annually ITE tenured and tenure-track faculty and make recommendations regarding their professional work and progress toward reappointment, promotion, and tenure through the Annual Performance Review Committee which functions as a subcommittee of and is elected by the Committee of the Whole.
+Vote justifications shall be tied directly to the unit criteria. - 3.
+Conduct an annual review of ITE tenured and tenure-track faculty members and make recommendations regarding their professional work and progress toward reappointment, promotion, and tenure through the Annual Performance Review Committee which functions as a sub-committee of and is elected by the Committee of the Whole.